top of page

 The Relational Mobility Scale

-The relational mobility scale is envisioned as a socio-ecological variable, rather than a traditional individual difference variable (such as extraversion) or an attribute (such as popularity or attractiveness).
+The relational mobility scale is envisioned as a socio-ecological variable, rather than a traditional individual difference variable (such as extraversion) or an attribute (such as popularity or attractiveness) (Yuki et al., 2007).
 Variation in responses to the relational mobility scale is intended to capture variation in the micro-societies that surround each individual, and individuals’ perceptions thereof.
 This variation in relational mobility shapes the adaptive strategies that are useful in the context of each person’s social environment.

 Scale Modifications

-As described above, the relational mobility scale assessed people’s perceptions of relational mobility in their society, rather than their personal relational mobility.
-This focus on the surrounding environment rather than the person themselves was intended to address several issues.
-First, relational mobility is envisioned as a socio-ecological variable, rather than a traditional individual difference variable such as extraversion or popularity.
+As described above, the relational mobility scale assesses people’s perceptions of relational mobility shared by people in their immediate society, rather than their unique relational mobility.
+This focus on the surrounding environment rather than the individual is intended to address several issues: First, relational mobility is envisioned as a socio-ecological variable, rather than a traditional individual difference variable such as extraversion or popularity.
 Measuring perceptions of one’s society thus more directly taps into the social ecologies in which people are embedded.
 Additionally, asking participants to rate their intersubjective perceptions (Chiu et al., 2010) of the relational mobility of others in their society rather than themselves personally can help to avoid confounding relational mobility with cultural differences in self-enhancement.
-Previous research has suggested that self-enhancement effects are more pronounced in North America than in East Asia.
+Previous research has suggested that self-enhancement effects are more pronounced in North America than in East Asia (Kitayama et al., 1997).
 In North America, people tend to emphasize (and exaggerate) their positive traits, while East Asians tend to (perhaps strategically) emphasize modesty and self-effacement (Yamagishi et al., 2012).
-Asking East Asians and North Americans to rate the degree to which they personally are able to form new relationships may thus represent appraisals of their own worth to others and popularity, which may be prone to self-enhancement effects (Falk et al., 2009).
+Asking East Asians and North Americans to rate the degree to which they personally are able to form new relationships may thus represent appraisals of their own worth to others and their popularity, which may be prone to self-enhancement effects (Falk et al., 2009).
 Asking participants to make judgments about others in the society they live in, rather than themselves personally, reduces the possibility that differences in relational mobility result from self-enhancement effects.

 Nevertheless, there may be some situations in which researchers seek to measure individual differences in relational opportunities by asking participants to rate their personal relational mobility, rather than their perceptions of their society.
 In such situations, researchers may benefit from including additional individual difference variables such as extraversion, self-esteem, popularity, and narcissism, which may reflect people’s perceptions of their own relational opportunities.